frank-orellana/jobsworth-installer/README.md

 <details>
   <summary>Detailed instructions and details for automatic Install</summary>

-All this scripts have been tested ONLY on new installations of both Ubuntu Server and Desktop 16.10
+All this scripts have been tested ONLY on new installations of Debian 8.8, Ubuntu 15.10, 16.04 and 16.10

 There's also a VirtualBox VM ready to try if you wish to download it from [Dropbox](http://bit.ly/2niDqXL) with the instructions to use it [here](https://github.com/frank-orellana/jobsworth/releases):